 2. Books Can Heal

-Ostomy surgery can be intimidating — fear of the unknown, changes in body appearance and wearing an ostomy appliance may cause anxiety.
-Reading books can heal and help pass the time while ostomates are recovering in the hospital or at home.
-There are several books written by ostomate authors available in paperback and Kindle.
+Ostomy surgery can be intimidating.
+Fear of the unknown, changes in body appearance and wearing an ostomy appliance may cause anxiety.
+Books have helped many ostomates through some tough times.
+It can also help pass the time while recovering in the hospital or at home.
+There are several uplifting books written by ostomate authors available in paperback and Kindle.

 3. Healthy Meet-Up

-Instead of choosing to meet-up for coffee, suggest a great spot for tea, juice or smoothies instead.
+Instead of meeting up for coffee, perhaps suggest a great spot for tea, juice or smoothie instead.
 Juice bars are all the rage nowadays, so it won’t be hard to find one near you.
-Raw fruits and veggies are sometimes hard to digest for ostomates, that’s why cold-pressed juices and smoothies are a great option.
+Raw fruits and veggies are sometimes hard to digest for ostomates, so cold-pressed juices and blended fruit smoothies are a great option.
 The nutrients in freshly prepared fruit and veggies can help give your ostomy-buddy natural energy and the benefits will last longer than a quick caffeine fix… you’ll benefit too!

 4. Learn Something New Together